+Long Length Extrusions

-Long Length Extrusions are typically supplied on cardboard or plastic spools, or free-coiled in lengths of up to 5000 feet depending upon cross-section.
+Long length extrusions are typically supplied on cardboard or plastic spools or free-coiled in lengths depending upon cross section.

-Extruded Profile Availability
+Extruded Profiles Availability

-TechSeal offers many standard extruded profiles in Solid & Hollow-O, Solid & Hollow-D, U-Channel, Rectangular, Solid & Hollow Square, and Hollow-Dart configurations.
-These profiles are typically used for fabrication into spliced rings or custom gaskets; they also can be supplied in bulk cord.
-See pages 13 through 19 for a complete listing of standard profiles and groove recommendations.
+The TechSeal Division offers many standard extruded profiles in solid and hollow O, solid and hollow D, U-channel, rectangular, solid and hollow square, and hollow dart configurations.
+These profiles are typically used for fabrication into spliced rings or custom gaskets; they can also be supplied in bulk cord.
+See pages 23 through 30 for a complete listing of standard profiles and groove recommendations.